phuctm97/img/README.md

 - **target** defines format suitable for distribution to a specific channel, currently supports Open Graph (`og`) and DEV.to (`devto`) .

 - **icons** are loaded from [Simple Icons].
-Use names appearing on its website as API inputs.
+Use names appearing on Simple Icons' website as API inputs.
 Not found icons are ignored.

 - **colors** are valid CSS colors, or `default` to use Simple Icons' suggested colors, or `invert` to invert the default colors.